warncke/immutable-access-control/README.md

 Access control rules are defined as strings that identify a resource and a boolean value of '0' or '1' that specifies whether access is allowed or denied.

-When using Immutable App and access control rules should be administered through the Immutable App Auth admin tools.
+When using Immutable App Auth access control rules should be administered through the Immutable App Auth admin tools.

 ### Access control rules are case sensitive

 The case on module names and methods, model names, actions, and states, and route paths must match the resources.

-Rules are stored and access via objects (hash tables) so exact matching on case is required.
+Rules are stored and accessed via objects (hash tables) so exact matching on case is required.

 ### Access control rules for Immutable Core Models